-NASS is the Trade Union for Stable Staff and is funded by Part 7 of the BHA Rules of Racing.
-NASS gives advice, guidance and representation to Stable Staff who have problems in the work place.
-Associate membership of NASS is free (click here for membership page).NASS represents Stable Staff on a number of racing industry committees.
-NASS negotiates the minimum rates of pay and working conditions for Stable Staff with the National Trainers Federation.
-These minimum terms are set out in the Memorandum of Agreement and are binding on all licensed racehorse trainers (click here to access).If you phone the NASS office, you will speak to Debbie Grey, our Office Manager who will gather some initial information and advise where appropriate.
+NASS is the Trade Union for Racing Staff and is funded by Part 7 of the BHA Rules of Racing.
+NASS gives advice, guidance and representation to Racing Staff who have problems in the work place.
+Associate membership of NASS is free (click here for membership page).NASS represents Racing Staff on a number of racing industry committees.
+NASS negotiates the minimum rates of pay and working conditions for Racing Staff with the National Trainers Federation.
+These minimum terms are set out in the Memorandum of Agreement and are binding on all licensed racehorse trainers (click here to access).If you phone the NASS office, you will speak to Debbie Grey, our Office Manager, who will gather some initial information and advise where appropriate.
 George McGrath is the Chief Executive who runs the Association and reports to the NASS Executive Council.
 He is also available to deal with any problems that you have at the work place or any complaint that you might want to make about a Racecourse.
 In all instances please call the office first and your call will be directed appropriately.

 Chief Executive: George McGrath